dillonlee06/VSCode-Fastpages-Project/_posts/2022-08-21-My-First-Blog-Post.md

 ---
 toc: true
 layout: post
-description: Using markdown with fastpages
+description: A minimal example of using markdown with fastpages.
 categories: [markdown]
-title: **Welcome to my first blog post**
+title: My First Blog Post
 ---
-#Welcome to my first blog post